adfmb/vis4googleT/README.md

 # vis4googleT
-Visualizing your Googles's localizations, searches and mails
+Visualizing your Googles' localizations, searches and mails